Pablo Sabbag

-Pablo David Sabbag Daccarett (born 11 June 1997) is a professional footballer who plays as a forward for K League 1 club Suwon FC.
+Pablo David Sabbag Daccarett (born 11 June 1997) is a professional footballer who plays as a forward for J1 League club Cerezo Osaka.
 Born in Colombia, he plays for the Syria national team.

+Early life

+Sabbag was born in Barranquilla, Colombia, to a Syrian father and Palestinian mother.

 Club career

-On 28 January 2025, Sabbag joined Suwon FC of South Korean top tier league, K League 1.
+On 28 January 2025, Sabbag joined Suwon FC of South Korean top-tier league, K League 1.
+In February 2026, he joined Libyan Premier League side Al-Ahli Tripoli for a reported transfer fee of $2 million, a record in the league.

+On 10 August 2026, Sabbag signed for J1 League club Cerezo Osaka.

 International career

-Born in Colombia, Sabbag is of Syrian descent.
-He was called up to the Syria national team for the 2023 AFC Asian Cup.
+Sabbag was called up to the Syria national team under coach Héctor Cúper for the 2023 AFC Asian Cup.